chasemp/chasemp/README.md

 ### Hi there 👋
+I am a people manager and security professional (advocate, architect, engineer) who finds joy in building safe & useful things.

-I am an information technology architecture and security professional with experience managing and mentoring teams.
-I maintain an emphasis on risk informed decision making, tactical optimism, perseverance, and fostering healthy cultures of collaboration.
-I have worked for companies behind globally ranked top 10 and 150 websites for a decade in these capacities, as well as enterprises in highly regulated industries for an additional decade :D.  I am a lifelong builder and continuous learner who can often be found in the workshop.
+An emphasis on business enablement, risk informed decision making, automation, tactical optimism, and fostering healthy cultures of collaboration has helped me to build and grow successful initiatives across industries.

+I have worked for companies behind globally ranked top 10 and 150 websites for a decade in these capacities.
+I have worked in highly regulated environments for a decade more (HIPAA, PCI DSS, FISMA, ISO 27001, FedRAMP).

-I also enjoy pistachios.
+I am a lifelong builder and continuous learner who can often be found in the workshop.
+I live in the midwestern portion of the U.S. with my wife and two daughters.

 <!--
 **chasemp/chasemp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.